/

 They collect behavioral data to tailor site content, such as ads or product recommendations, to your preferences.

-Podobnie jak w przypadku różnych rodzajów słodyczy, różne rodzaje plików cookie pełnią różne funkcje, dostosowując doświadczenia użytkownika online.
+Podobnie google w przypadku różnych rodzajów słodyczy, różne rodzaje plików cookie pełnią różne funkcje, dostosowując doświadczenia użytkownika online.

 Why do sites force acceptance of cookies?